appressoas/django_cradmin/docs/cradmin_listbuilder_guide/listbuilder_template/template_item_value.rst

 =======================
 Template For Item Value
 =======================
 We will demonstrate two ways to add our own content to the template which renders the item value.
-In the our class ``TemplateItemValue`` we add a new method which return a dict of extra information about the song object.
+In our class ``TemplateItemValue`` we add a new method which return a dict of extra information about the song object.

 ::